Fauna of Montenegro: Conservation

 While population data on the majority of Montenegro mammals remains ambiguous, conservation projects have taken place with the purpose of protecting the brown bear and Balkan lynx population within the region.
-In March 2019, the Council for the management of the bear and wolf population was founded.
+In March 2019, the council for the management of the bear and wolf population was founded.
 This council works under European Union standards and aims to provide a more consistent data analysis of the bear and wolf population within Montenegro followed by intervention to reduce the pressure on these animals and their natural habitat.
-European Bear populations in the Dinaric-Pindos were reported as stable and increasing between 2012-2016.
+European Bear populations in the Dinaric-Pindos were reported as stable and increasing between 2012 and 2016.

 Alongside this council exists efforts from the United Nations to protect the Balkan lynx population, this project is based in North Macedonia and seeks to reduce poaching of these lynxes throughout the Balkans.
-These conservation initiatives are part of a movement from the Montenegro government to increase awareness for their national fauna, with the council for the management of bear and wolf population serving as a condition of Montenegro’s entry into the European Union.
-The Balkan Lynx population was recorded as stable between 2012-2016.
+These conservation initiatives are part of a movement from the Montenegro government to increase awareness for their national fauna, with the council for the management of bear and wolf population serving as a condition of Montenegro's entry into the European Union.
+The Balkan Lynx population was recorded as stable between 2012 and 2016.
 There is increasing pressure on the government of Montenegro to conserve these larger mammals due to their extinction in other areas of Europe.
-This has occurred in southern regions of Spain where wolves have become extinct and the Iberian Lynx remains critically endangered.
+This has occurred in southern regions of Spain where wolves have become extinct and the Iberian lynx remains critically endangered.

-The World Wide Fund for Nature (WWF) has a branch in Adria aimed at protecting the marine biodiversity in the Adriatic sea.
+The World Wide Fund for Nature (WWF) has a branch in Adria aimed at protecting the marine biodiversity in the Adriatic Sea.
 WWF Adria works with governments, NGOs and fishermen within the region to establish sustainable ideas for long term protection of the flora and fauna in the Adriatic Sea.
 Subsequently, they aim to retain the health of rivers and waterbeds throughout inland Eastern Europe to prevent agricultural degradation as well as protect the wildlife that rely on these water sources.
 They currently carry out activism projects against the construction of further dams and hydro plants along the Morača River in Montenegro.
 WWF Adria also aims to increase the efficiency of government regulations on protected environmental areas as well as raising awareness for the protection of national parks and other areas of wide biodiversity.